jingconan/gtd-gdocs/README.md

 comment after a task thread header.
 If you put cursor in a task in the summary table and the click this menu, the cursor will jump to the corresponding task thread.
-3. **Mark task as**.
-You can change task status to be 'Actionable', 'Waiting For', 'Done' or 'Someday'
+5. **Mark task as**.
+You can change task status to be 'Actionable', 'Waiting For', 'Done' or 'Someday'.
+6. **Formart comment as**.
+You can format the comment under cursor to be some predefined format.
+  - 'code': green background, 'consolas' font of size 9
+  - 'email': cyan background, 'Times New Roman' font of size 12
+  - 'checklist': yellow background, 'Airal' font of size 12

 Another useful trick is that when you document becomes very long, you can press Ctrl+f and then input the timestamp to switch conveniently